-If you want to learn more about artificial intelligence, or are curious about other approaches to Al education you can find up to date resources on actua.ca/ai.
+If you want to learn more about artificial intelligence, or are curious about other approaches to Al education you can find up-to-date resources and activities at actua.ca/actua-academy.
 There you will find a curated library of external resources including background information, online interactives, lessons, and other Al content developed by trusted organizations and educators.